frederic-perez/AmE-dictionary/data/dictionary.md

 __Silver Tsunami__ _n_ (Grey Tsunami, Gray Tsunami, Silver Wave, Gray Wave, Grey Wave) A metaphor used to describe population aging.
 __silver-tongued__ _adj_ :two: Persuasive; eloquent: _silver-tongued salesman._
 __silverplate__ _v_
-__simile__ _n_ A simile is a comparison in which something is said to figuratively be like something else.
+__simile__ _n_ :two: A simile is a comparison in which something is said to figuratively be like something else.
 Example: It was as hot as a desert this morning.
 __simmer down__
 __simmer__ _v_ :nine::m: (simmers, simmering) (of water or food that is being heated) Stay just below boiling point while bubbling gently. _The goulash was simmering slowly in the oven._ _Syn_ boil gently, not quite boil, cook gently, poach _The Family Corleone is filled with the smell of simmering tomato sauce._ :es: hervir a fuego lento, estar a punto de hervir
 __Simon Says__ _n_ :two::hammer: